whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 With strong relationships in place and steady spiritual strength, you and your friends will be ready to address difficult questions, including how to build or acquire the needed weapons for self-defense and how to organize the communities so that the nation can effectively protect itself.
 The Zapatistas offer helpful details in their publications.[xxx-zapatista archive]

 Just like the Zapatistas, every person in every unhealthy nation today has ancestors who once lived in healthy nations sometime in the past.
-For some it was only years or decades ago, for many others it's been centuries or millennia.
+For some it was only years or decades ago.
+For many others it's been centuries or millennia.
 Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.

 At some point, our ancestors suffered something terrible, and eventually the unhealthy nation started to seem "just the way life is."
 But despite all the oppression, this truth remains: being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with strong and caring people feels wonderful.
 It feels so incredibly wonderful because _this is who we really are._

 Each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.
 It's our human nature to live in healthy nations embracing these qualities.
 "Human nature" describes how humans live when we can choose how to live, not how people behave when they're abused, threatened, chronically insecure, isolated, and unable to live in a deeply satisfying way.

-So spread the good news! you could potentially live in a nation that maintains a respectful way of life among the people, and between the people and the Earth.
+So spread the good news!
+You could potentially live in a nation that maintains a respectful way of life among the people, and between the people and the Earth.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.

 Someday you may live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
 Even if you're just good to the Earth and the people around you right now, no matter what else happens, it will be worth it.